 And, indeed, all that she prophesied would come to pass.

-Odin returned in sorrow to Asgard, the gods’ celestial stronghold, and told his comrades what he had been told.
-Frigg, yearning for any chance of saving her treasured son, however remote, went to every thing in the cosmos and obtained oaths to not harm Baldur.
+Odin returned in sorrow to Asgard, the gods’ celestial stronghold, and told his companions what he had been told.
+Frigg, yearning for any chance of saving her treasured son, however remote, went to every entity in the cosmos, living or nonliving, and obtained oaths to not harm Baldur.

 After these oaths were secured, the gods made a sport out of the situation.
 They threw sticks, rocks, and anything else on hand at Baldur, and everyone laughed as these things bounced off and left the shining god unharmed.